yfeng95/PRNet/README.md

 Dense alignment of both visible and non-visible points(including 68 key points).

+And the **visibility** of  points(1 for visible and 0 for non-visible).

 ![alignment](Docs/images/alignment.jpg)

 * #### 3D Face Reconstruction

 Get the 3D vertices and corresponding colours from a single image.
 Save the result as mesh data(.obj), which can be opened with [Meshlab](http://www.meshlab.net/) or Microsoft [3D Builder](https://developer.microsoft.com/en-us/windows/hardware/3d-print/3d-builder-resources).
 Notice that, the texture of non-visible area is distorted due to self-occlusion.

+**New**:

+1. you can choose to output mesh with its original pose(default) or with front view(which means all output meshes are aligned)
+2. obj file can now also written with texture map, and you can set non-visible texture to 0.

 ![alignment](Docs/images/reconstruct.jpg)